 In 1986 no one wanted Ford to buy Austin Rover, but you had to be insane to buy an Austin Rover car!
 So that was the background to the sale.
 But was the breaking off of the talks with Ford the right move?

-In the 7 February 1986 edition of the Glasgow Herald, Hugh Hunston wrote, ‘The only solid reasons for Ford wanting Austin Rover within their global empire could have been the use of the state owned firms market share to help fight off General Motors British sales threat, or the exploitation of names like Triumph and MG to create a marketing niche for Ford.’
+In the 7 February 1986 edition of the Glasgow Herald, Hugh Hunston wrote: ‘The only solid reasons for Ford wanting Austin Rover within its global empire could have been the use of the state owned firms market share to help fight off General Motors British sales threat, or the exploitation of names like Triumph and MG to create a marketing niche for Ford.’

-Sir Michael Edwardes had discarded these brands because of adverse exchange rates made them unviable to export to the American market.
-And yet they were the one type of car that Ford and General Motors had no comparable rival for.
+Sir Michael Edwardes had discarded these brands because adverse exchange rates had made their export to the American market unviable – and yet they were the one type of car that Ford and General Motors had no comparable rival for.
 I argue that the decision not to sell Austin Rover to Ford was in the long term calamitous.
-Spurned by the Government, Ford went on to buy Jaguar and brought in their top knotch production engineers to bring the Coventry firm’s manufacturing facilities up to scratch and improve quality.
+Spurned by the Government, Ford went on to buy Jaguar and brought in its top notch Production Engineers to bring the Coventry firm’s manufacturing facilities up to scratch and improve quality.

 Austin Rover soldiered on, renamed Rover.
 In the autumn of 1989 Rover took the decision to develop a new generation sports car, the same year as Mazda launched the MX5 (below).
-By the time the MGF was launched BMW owned Rover and saw the new sportscar as a threat to their Z-series roadster.
-As a consequence of this the MGF was not marketed in the United States and a whole market went begging.
+By the time the MGF was launched, BMW owned Rover and saw the new sportscar as a threat to its Z-Series roadster – as a consequence of this, the MGF was not marketed in the United States and a whole market went begging.

 The rest of the story is well known.
 BMW pulled out in 2000 and MG Rover ceased trading in 2005.
 The Chinese moved in and now the MG brand seems to be going the same way as Rover, Austin and Morris, with poor sales for the new generation MG saloons.
 MG was a great brand just like Mini, but it has been appallingly neglected and underexploited.